 Business attire is required for all scheduled sessions and activities.
 Delegates’ clothing must be neat and in good repair to compete, attend the sessions, or be allowed on stage.

-be work in addition to a face-covering.
-Face coverings worn during competition cannot display any words or logos that would indicate where the competitor is from.
+Masks are optional..
+If face coverings are worn during competition, they cannot display any words or logos that would indicate where the competitor is from.